pilott-wav/pilott/README.md

 # pilott

-c++ developer focused on internal and external development, anti-cheat research, reverse engineering, and game security.
+c++ developer focused on internal and external development and reverse engineering.

 <br>